databendlabs/databend/website/blog/2023-07-23-databend-weekly-103.md

 We have also made these improvements to Databend that we hope you will find helpful:

-- Added `intersect_count`, `to_yyyymmddhh` function.
+- Added `intersect_count` and `to_yyyymmddhh` functions.
-- Added `fuse_column` table function.
+- Added `fuse_column` system function.
-- Read document [Docs | RECLUSTER TABLE](https://databend.rs/doc/sql-commands/ddl/clusterkey/dml-recluster-table) to understand the reclustering mechanism.
+- Read document [Docs | RECLUSTER TABLE](https://databend.rs/doc/sql-commands/ddl/clusterkey/dml-recluster-table) to understand the updated reclustering mechanism.
 - Read documents [Docs | Fuse Engine](https://databend.rs/doc/sql-reference/table-engines/fuse#options) and [Docs | ALTER TABLE OPTION](https://databend.rs/doc/sql-commands/ddl/table/alter-table-option) to learn the options available in Fuse Engine and how to modify them.
 - Read document [Docs | Vacuum Dropped Tables](https://databend.rs/doc/sql-commands/ddl/table/vacuum-drop-table) to learn about our latest enterprise feature and how it can help you save storage space.